 For all I know Gram’s story may have been a dream, but it was no lie.
-Even when such a story as this one, passed down through generations, takes on the patina of inevitably altered minor details, the essence of the story remains – and it holds gifts.
+Even when a memory such as this one, passed down through generations, takes on the patina of many retellings—different voices and minor alterations—the story’s essence remains.
+And it holds gifts.

-In December of 2018, as I look forward to a New Year of deepening my study of “healing”—a process in energy and soul force, and at times in events that could arguably be called outlandish (at the very least, precarious)—I consider anyone’s arrival and living presence in this world a kind of miracle.
+In December, as I look forward to a New Year of deepening my study of “healing”—a process in energy and soul force, and at times in events that could be called outlandish (or at least, precarious)—I consider anyone’s arrival and living presence in this world a miracle.

-Delve only a little into your own family’s history, and you will find at least one tale as strange as this one: moments when, if things had turned by even one degree, you would not have made it here.
+Delve into your family’s history and you’ll find tales as strange as this one—moments when, if things had turned by even one degree, you wouldn’t have made it here.

 How marvellous that you did.